akkiparekh77/front-end-standards/README.md

 ### Current state

-Historically, we are using mobx-state-tree as a state-management.
+Historically, we are using react-redux-state-tree as a state-management.
-Also some legacy code is using mobx as state management New features are built with only react features (hooks, context).
+Also some legacy code is using react-redux as state management New features are built with only react features (hooks, context).

 ### Target state

-- For major models that are shared between different pages/tabs (e.g: shipment, tp, health ..), we don't have a plan to replace them by an other state management yet.
+- For major models that are shared between different pages/tabs, we don't have a plan to replace them by an other state management yet.
-- All mobx local states have to been replaced by native react state
-- Small mst models should be replaced by native react state
+- Small models should be replaced by native react state
 - New features have to been created with native react features.
   If you feel the need of a state management for your next features, please free free to share your needs, we will be happy to find a solution.
-- Replace usage of `mobx-react` by `mobx-react-lite`

 ## [React performance and profiling](/guides/react-profiler-and-performance.md)